HMHS Britannic: Wreck

-On 24 May 2009, Carl Spencer, drawn back to his third underwater filming mission of Britannic, died in Greece due to equipment difficulties while filming the wreck for National Geographic.
+On 24 May 2009, a diver died in Greece due to equipment difficulties while filming the wreck for National Geographic.

-In 2012, on an expedition organised by Alexander Sotiriou and Paul Lijnen, divers using rebreathers installed and recovered scientific equipment used for environmental purposes, to determine how fast bacteria are eating Britannic's iron compared to Titanic.
+In 2012, divers using rebreathers installed and recovered scientific equipment used for environmental purposes, to determine how fast bacteria are eating at Britannic's iron compared to Titanic.

-On 29 September 2019, a British technical diver, Tim Saville, died during a 120 m / 393 ft dive on Britannics wreck.
+On 29 September 2019, a British technical diver, died during a 120 m dive on the wreck of Britannic.